Jung-Chun Liu 劉容均

 • I was born in Tainan, a city rich in history, culture, and amazing food in Taiwan.

-• I enjoy listening to music, especially Taiwanese indie and bands.
+• I enjoy listening to music.
+I particularly love Taiwanese indie and band music.
 Check out some of my favorite artists here.

-• I read Taiwanese novels and literature.
-The book that has influenced me the most is Fang Si-Chi's First Love Paradise.
+• I love reading novels and literature.
+One of my favorite books is Ki-ken (キケン) by Arikawa Hiro (有川浩).
+The book and author that has influenced me the most are Fang Si-Chi's First Love Paradise (房思琪的初戀樂園) by Yi-Han Lin (林奕含).

 • I want to live as a whole person.
 Being a researcher is part of me, but not all of me.
-I play badminton, create digital art, and take photos to make life more colorful.
+Outside of research, I enjoy badminton, drawing/digital art, and photography to make life more colorful.